marmelab/react-admin/doc/4.12/Permissions.md

 # Permissions

+By default, react-admin apps don't check user permissions.
+They only require users to be logged in for the list, create, edit, and show pages if there is an `authProvider`.

-Some applications may require fine-grained permissions to enable or disable access to certain features.
-Since there are many possible strategies (single role, multiple roles or rights, ACLs, etc.), react-admin delegates the permission logic to `authProvider.getPermissions()`.
+However, some applications may require fine-grained permissions to enable or disable access to certain features.
+Since there are many possible strategies (single role, multiple roles or rights, ACLs, etc.), react-admin delegates the permission logic to the `authProvider`.

-By default, a react-admin app only requires users to be logged in for the list, create, edit, and show pages.
-However, should you need to customize the views according to the users permissions, you can call the [`usePermissions()`](./usePermissions.md) hook to grab them.
-This works for custom pages too.
+Should you need to customize a page according to users permissions, you can get the permissions from the `authProvider` through the [`usePermissions()`](./usePermissions.md) hook.

-## User Permissions
+## Permissions In The `authProvider`

-React-admin calls the `authProvider.getPermissions()` whenever it needs the user permissions.
+It's the responsibility of `authProvider.getPermissions()` to return the user permissions.
 These permissions can take the shape you want:

 - a string (e.g. `'admin'`),
 - an array of roles (e.g. `['post_editor', 'comment_moderator', 'super_admin']`)